 Ann Mroz

-Ann Mroz, OBE, is a highly experienced professional with strong connections in government and politics, higher education and schools.
+Ann Mroz, MBE, is a highly experienced professional with strong connections in government and politics, higher education and schools.
 She was responsible for re-engineering the Times Higher Education World University Rankings as an academic tool and has a vast amount of knowledge of and connections to the UKs education system from early years to university.

 Ann’s experience includes working as Editor and Digital Publishing Director for Tes (formerly the Times Education Supplement) between 2013 and 2021; Editor and Digital Publishing Director at Tes between 2012 and 20-13; and Editor at Times Higher Education between 2008 and 2012.